-The Bloomington Police Department (Department) will provide a retired officer an identification card and a firearms qualification card to qualified retired officers who meet the following criteria under the Law Enforcement Officers' Safety Act (LEOSA) (18 USC § 926C):
+The Bloomington Police Department (Department) will provide identification cards to qualified former or retired officers who meet the following criteria under the Law Enforcement Officers' Safety Act (LEOSA) (18 USC § 926C):

-- 1) Have separated from this department in good standing and was authorized to engage in or supervise the prevention, detection, or investigation of any person for any violation of law and had the statutory powers of arrest or apprehension. - 2) Had regular employment as an officer for 10 years or more. - 3) If employed less than 10 years, separated from service after completing probation and due to a service-connected disability. - 4) Have not been disqualified for mental health reasons. - 5) Have not entered into an agreement with this department where the officer acknowledges that they are not qualified to receive a firearms qualification certificate for mental health reasons. - 6) Are not prohibited by federal law from possessing a firearm.
+- 1) Have separated from this department in good standing. - 2) Had regular employment as an officer for 10 years or more. - 3) If employed less than 10 years, separated from service after probation and due to a service-connected disability. - 4) Have not been disqualified for mental health reasons. - 5) Have not entered into an agreement with this department where the officer acknowledges that they are not qualified to receive a firearms qualification certificate for mental health reasons. - 6) Are not prohibited by federal law from possessing a firearm.

-The retired officer identification card will identify the person as a retired officer and contain their full name, date of birth, and photograph.
+The LEOSA identification card should identify the person as a former officer and contain their photograph.

-If the Bloomington Police Department qualifies the retired officer, the retired officer will be provided a firearms qualification card that will indicate an expiration date one year after qualification.
-This qualification card shall be provided upon request in addition to the retired officer identification card to verify current qualification.
+If the Bloomington Police Department qualifies the former officer, the LEOSA firearms qualification card will indicate an expiration date one year after testing.

-Any retired officer that qualifies may carry any concealed firearm, as defined by $18~USC~\S~921$ and 926C when they are:
+Any former law enforcement officer that qualifies may carry a concealed firearm under 18 USC § 926C when they are:

-- 1. In possession of photographic identification that identifies them as a retired law enforcement officer and one of the following: - a.
-A firearms qualification card from the Bloomington Police Department stating that they have, passed a retired officer's firearms qualification, administered by a certified firearms instructor on a specific date.

-- b.
-A certification of qualification issued by a law enforcement agency or other instructor within the state of residence qualified to conduct an in-service duty qualification. - 2.
+- 1. In possession of photographic identification that identifies them as having been employed as a law enforcement officer and one of the following: - a.
+A firearms qualification card from the person's former law enforcement agency stating that they have, within the last year, been tested or otherwise qualify against the agency's active duty standards. - b.
+A firearms certification issued by the state of residence or a qualified firearms instructor that the person has been qualified to the standards of the state or another agency of the state. - 2.
 Not under the influence of drugs or alcohol. - 3.
 Not prohibited by federal law from possessing a firearm. - 4.
-Not in a location prohibited by state law or by private persons or entities.
+Not in a location prohibited by state law.